vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 1. Open Filezilla
 2. Connect to the AWS server using log-on details outlined in the previous step
 3. Navigate  to /home/ubuntu/vdbp_installation on the remote site.
-4. Download the latest version entitled "fulldump.pgdump".
+4. Download the latest versions entitled "vecdyn.pgdump" & "vectraits.pgdump"
-5. Search for the latest version of the database  by clicking on last modified.
-Note that some of the filename  [?] endings will end with slightly different words or letters but will always contain  "fulldump" at the beginning of the file name.
+5. Search for the latest versions of the database  dumps by clicking on last modified.

 ### Load/restore Postgres database